grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Percy looked at Hemi.
 "Do we have more use for the _Gnat_ now Hemi?"

 "As a spare battery bank?
-No. Keeping it connected it just slows down our own charging process."
+No. Keeping it connected just slows down our own charging process."

 "Alright then," said Percy, "get that leech off my fuckin' boat."